 Elevation: 7,420 ft

-The John Evans summit has a surprise- a 20′ wooden water tank.
-When you see the symbol ‘WT’ on topo maps you never know what you’ll get.
+The summit has a surprise: a 20-foot wooden water tank.
+When you see the symbol “WT” on topo maps, you never know what you’ll get.
 In any event, this is irrigated cattle country.
-But of course, the ascent isn’t complete until climbing to the top of the tank.
+The ascent isn’t complete until you stand atop the water tank.
 Watch for splinters.

 John Victor Evans (1925-2014) was born and raised at the base of the Pleasantview Hills in Malad, Idaho.
 He was a farmer, a devoted family man, a civic leader, and principle in the regional DL Evans Bank.
-In 1977 he became Governor of the State of Idaho and served until 1986.
-In a poll Evans was ranked 77 out of 100 people who have had the most to do with creating Idaho as we now know it.
+In 1977, he became Governor of the State of Idaho and served until 1986.
+In a poll, Evans was ranked 77 out of 100 people who have had the most to do with making Idaho as we now know it.